ShaikKareenaJaanu/TicTacToe/README.md

 * The game concludes after the specified number of rounds, displaying final scores. <br>

-* Player Name Input and Round Specification:<br>
+* Player Name Input and Round Specification :<br>

     Players can enter their names and specify the number of rounds they wish to play at the start of the game.
   The game prompts for Player 1's name (X) and Player 2's name (O) or allows Player 2 to be an AI.<br>

-* Dynamic Game Board<br>
+* Dynamic Game Board :<br>

     A 3x3 grid of buttons is created dynamically for the Tic-Tac-Toe game.
    Players click on the buttons to place their marks (X or O).<br>

-* Score Tracking<br>
+* Score Tracking :<br>

      The game keeps track of scores for both players throughout the rounds.
   Scores are displayed and updated after each round.<br>

-* Winner Announcement<br>
+* Winner Announcement :<br>

      After each round, the game checks for a winner or a draw.
   A message box displays the winner's name or announces a draw.<br>

-* Game Conclusion<br>
+* Game Conclusion :<br>

      The game automatically concludes after the specified number of rounds.
   Final scores are displayed in a message box at the end of the game.<br>

-* Highlight Winning Line<br>
+* Highlight Winning Line :<br>

      When a player wins, the winning line (row, column, or diagonal) is visually highlighted in green.
    This feature enhances the visual feedback for players.<br>

-* User Interface Elements<br>
+* User Interface Elements :<br>

      Labels are used to display player scores and the current player's turn.
    The interface is designed to be intuitive and easy to navigate.<br>

 ## CODE STRUCTURE <br>